ready4-dev/readyforwhatsnext/content/en/docs/Getting-started/Users/_index.md

 - Project
 - Project - users
 description: >
-  How you use ready4 will depend on the type of work you do.
+  How you use and [contribute](/docs/contribution-guidelines/contribution-types/) to ready4 will depend on the type of work you do.
 ---